Imdabossou/archinstallconfig/notes.md

 @home subvolume not included in snapshots by default

-sudo nano/etc/fstab - remove any instances of subvoloid. restoring into snapshat using subvoloid results in a dead system
+sudo nano/etc/fstab - remove any instances of subvolid. restoring into snapshat using subvolid results in a dead system